MZ-Labs/.github/profile/README.md

 ---

-> “Fail fast, learn faster.” — The MZ Labs Philosophy
+> “Build to learn, learn to build.” — The MZ Labs Philosophy